jgoguen/calibre-kobo-driver/README.md

 To create the ZIP file:

 1. Windows users can run the `create-plugin.ps1` script (requires that Powershell allow running unsigned scripts, which is not the default setting).
-1. Linux users can run the `create-plugin.sh` script (either grant it executable permissions first, or run `sh create-plugin.sh`).
+1. Linux and Mac OS X users can run the `create-plugin.sh` script (either grant it executable permissions first, or run `sh create-plugin.sh`).
 1. Create an empty ZIP file and add the files noted above.
 1. Select the files noted-above, right-click, and add the files to a new ZIP file.
 This may also be referred to as a "Compressed Folder" or only be available once you choose the "Archive" option, depending on your operating system.